 Within the concept, the objective setting relies on its definition and our perception of an achieved objective.
-The objective should describe the target, and the key results are the parameters we will use to know if we have met the goal.
+The objective should describe the target; the key results are the parameters we will use to determine if we have met the goal.
 Let’s look closer at the formula:

 Key results are an equally important part of the formula.
 They are decisive in whether an objective has been met or not.